Household Bin Collections - Food Waste Container

 You can pick up a new roll of compostable caddy liners from your local library or the following Community Centres:

-Bournemouth University students who reside in a Bournemouth address can pick up a new roll from the Student Centre on Talbot Campus.
+Students who live in a Bournemouth address can pick up a new roll from the following locations:

 All cooked and uncooked food can be recycled including: